ysglh/DeepVideoAnalytics/notebooks/distributed_intelligence/readme.md

  especially in topics such as interactive learning or learning by continuously ingesting data.

 ![datacentric](figures/datacentric.png "data centric")

+As a solution to this problem we present Deep Video Analytics a data-centric system.
+Deep Video Analytics, imposes structure on not only models and data but also on the processing pipeline.
+Deep Video Analytics can be thought of being similar to a traditional relational database.

 ### Learning continuously/interactively while maintaining reproducibility